mancusarasa/chaindots_interview/README.md

 # Endpoints

-Done:
-- GET /api/users/: Retrieve a list of all users.
+1. GET /api/users/: Retrieve a list of all users.
-- POST /api/users/: Create a new user.
+2. POST /api/users/: Create a new user.
-- GET /api/users/{id}/: Retrieve details of a specific user.
+3. GET /api/users/{id}/: Retrieve details of a specific user.
 Including number of total posts, number of total comments, followers and following.
-- POST /api/posts/: Create a new post.
+4. POST /api/posts/: Create a new post.

-In progress:

-Not done:
-- POST /api/users/{id}/follow/{id}: Set first id user as follower of second id user.
+5. POST /api/users/{id}/follow/{id}: Set first id user as follower of second id user.
-- GET /api/posts/: Retrieve a list of all posts ordered from newest to oldest from all users, with pagination and filters.
+6. GET /api/posts/: Retrieve a list of all posts ordered from newest to oldest from all users, with pagination and filters.
 The filters to implement are: author_id, from_date, to_date.
 None of the filters is compulsory.
 The pagination should be achieved with the following parameters: page_size (default = 20), page_number (default = 1)
+7. POST /api/posts/{id}/comments/: Add a new comment to a post.
+8. GET /api/posts/{id}/comments/: Retrieve all comments for a specific post.
-- GET /api/posts/{id}/: Retrieve details of a specific post with its' last three comments included and the information of it&#39;s creator.
+9. GET /api/posts/{id}/: Retrieve details of a specific post with its' last three comments included and the information of its creator.
-- GET /api/posts/{id}/comments/: Retrieve all comments for a specific post.
-- POST /api/posts/{id}/comments/: Add a new comment to a post.

 # Next steps:

-- Incorporate the usage of django rest auth tokens.
+- Start using django rest auth tokens.
 - Implement authentication on relevant endpoints using tokens.

 # Commands:

-- Fetch all users:
+1. Retrieve a list of all users:

 `curl -H "Content-type: application/json" -X GET localhost:8000/api/users/`

-- Fetch all posts:
+2. Create a new user:

+`curl -H "Content-type: application/json" -X POST -d '{"username": "user1", "email": "user1@hotmail.com", "password": "pass1"}' localhost:8000/api/users/`

+3. Retrieve details of a specific user.
+Including number of total posts, number of total comments, followers and following:

-`curl -H "Content-type: application/json" -X GET localhost:8000/api/posts/`
+`curl -H "Content-type: application/json" -X GET localhost:8000/api/users/1/`

-- Create a post (in this context the user_id comes in the body. this is wrong, user_id must be obtained from the token when we have authentication)
+4. Create a new post

-`curl -H "Content-type: application/json" -d '{"author": 1, "content": "a post"}' -X POST localhost:8000/api/posts/`
+`curl -H "Content-type: application/json" -d '{"author_id": 1, "content": "a post"}' -X POST localhost:8000/api/posts/`

+5. Set first id user as follower of second id user

+`curl -H "Content-type: application/json" -X POST localhost:8000/api/users/1/follow/1/`

+6. Retrieve a list of all posts ordered from newest to oldest from all users, with pagination and filters.
+The filters to implement are: author_id, from_date, to_date.
+None of the filters is compulsory.
+The pagination should be achieved with the following parameters: page_size (default = 20), page_number (default = 1):

+`curl -H "Content-type: application/json" -X GET "localhost:8000/api/posts/?page_size=5&page_number=1/"`

+7. Add a new comment to a post:

+`curl -H "Content-type: application/json" -X POST -d '{"author_id": 1, "content": "a new post"}' localhost:8000/api/posts/1/comments/`

+8. Retrieve all comments for a specific post:

+`curl -H "Content-type: application/json" -X GET localhost:8000/api/posts/1/comments/`